 So, we are here to take a look at the worst branding and marketing ideas born by the leaders of the world market brands.
 You may say “Design is too intimate and personal” or “Design is too subjective” but come on, guys 🙂 When the company spends more than 200 million dollars for rebranding and then presents nothing but ‘meh’, or when almost all billboards in the city show the image of Hitler, then it’s time to reconsider some things.
 Intrigued?
 I know you are.

 Disclaimer: Approval Studio does not approve of any ads that can be found offensive by other people.
-This article was created in educational purposes to make designers aware of mistakes made by some big brands.
+This article was created for educational purposes to make designers aware of mistakes made by some big brands.

 Table of contents: